akeneo/pim-community-dev/STANDARD_FORMAT.md

           "an_empty_array" => [],
         ]

-## Flexible values
+## Values

-A flexible value is a data holder linked to an [attribute](#attribute).
+A value is a data holder linked to an [attribute](#attribute).
 Depending on its attribute type, the value will be either a number, a string or even a more complex data type like a price collection or a metric for instance.

-Flexible values are typically used in products and product models.
+Values are typically used in products and product models.
 They are accessible via the key *values*.

 Those values can be localizable and/or scopable: